ahmadalashour/JeuDuMoulin_NineMenMorris/README.md

 To run the game, simply run the file `main.py` in a Python environment.
 The game will start and you can play by following the instructions on the screen.

 ## TODO:
-- Implement an algorithm to play against the computer with multiple levels of difficulty, use the minimax algorithm with alpha-beta pruning.
 - Implement a graphical main menu
 - Test all functionalities